Predicting the consequences of molecular change

 Bio x AI Team

-A meeting of world-leading biologists and computer scientists
+World-leading biologists and computer scientists

 Kenneth Baillie